poiw-org/auth0-cas-server/README.md

 ### Machine-to-Machine Application

 Create a **Machine-to-Machine Application** in Auth0 (eg. with the name `CAS Server`) that the server can use to read app data.
-Configure the app so its authorized to call the **Auth0 Management API** with the following scopes:
+Configure the app so it's authorized to call the **Auth0 Management API** with the following scopes:

 * `read:clients`
 * `read:client_keys`